 Therapists use CBT to treat social anxiety by asking their clients to identify and challenge negative beliefs about socializing.
 Often, this involves carrying out behavior experiments in which a person tests how they cope with situations that they find difficult.

 Over time, this can prove that the situations that a person fears are not threatening and improve how they feel about them.
 However, while people shelter in place, it may be more difficult for them to begin or continue this type of therapy.

 Isolation can also have a negative effect on mental health, so it is important to stay connected.
 Virtual communication can help people stay in touch with family and friends, and it gives them the chance to talk about how they feel.

 Some people also rely on pets for emotional support.
-However, the Centers for Disease Control and Prevention (CDC) recommend that people who get COVID-19 limit their contact with both pets and other humans.
+However, the

 Physical distancing requires people to stand at least 6 feet (about 2 meters) apart.
 However, people can still converse and interact at a distance.